 At A Level students will study both Pure and Applied Mathematics.
-Pure Mathematics develops the ideas introduced at GCSE, such as Algebra, Graphs and Trigonometry, and introduces new topics such as logarithms and calculus.
+Pure Mathematics develops some of the ideas introduced at GCSE, such as Algebra, Graphs and Trigonometry, and introduces new topics such as logarithms and calculus.
 The Applied Mathematics content is drawn from Statistics and Mechanics.
 Studying Mathematics gives students techniques for understanding and solving problems and it encourages the development of a logical and enquiring mind.

 Mathematics goes well with every subject and it is probably the most marketable A Level in terms of acceptability.
 There are good economic reasons for studying Mathematics and it is difficult to think of any further education course or career where it would not be welcomed in combination with other subjects.

 A Level Mathematics is welcomed as a qualification for a variety of Higher Education courses.

-A Mathematics qualification is vital for some subjects, such as Engineering and Physics, and useful for others, such as Biochemistry and Economics.
+A Mathematics qualification is vital for some subjects, such as Engineering, Computer Science and Physics, and useful for others, such as Biochemistry and Economics.
 Students aiming for a degree in STEM, particularly Mathematics, Physics, Computer Science or Engineering, should also consider taking Further Mathematics A Level.

-Many Mathematics graduates work in Accountancy, Computer Science, Computing, Engineering, Management or Teaching.
+Many Mathematics graduates work in Accountancy, Data Science, Computer Science, Computing, Engineering, Management or Teaching.

 This course covers: